 Get Ready for Planting — Here’s What You’ll Need:

-- A trowel or spade for each student or group of students, placed in a bucket for easy access
+- A trowel or spade for each student or group of students, placed in a bucket for easy access.

 - Soil (Are you a Spuds and Tubs teacher?
-Recycle the soil from your potato harvest to improve the soil for your daffodil garden.)
+Recycle the soil from your potato harvest to improve the soil for your daffodil garden.).

-- A bucket or watering can for watering
+- A bucket or watering can for watering.

 - Popsicle sticks with student names on them, or a map of the planting area (optional ideas)

-With your help, students can plant their bulbs directly in the ground.
+With your help, students can plant their bulbs directly in the ground in the fall.
 During the winter, if the ground is not too frozen, students can lift some bulbs to observe this stage of their life cycle.
 In the early spring, as the bulbs begin to sprout, students can observe and track the growth of their daffodils.
 Finally, when the warm spring days arrive, students are rewarded for their hard work with beautiful yellow flowers.
 In June, after the flowers bloom, the daffodils enter their dormant stage and prepare to start the cycle all over again.